How to Get a New Car Title in Wyoming

 A WY car registration provides proof that a vehicle has approval from the state to operate legally on public roads.
 The Wyoming Department of Transportation (DOT) oversees motor vehicle registration applications and drivers may receive new car registration through the same network of county clerk and treasurer’s offices that provide vehicle title documents.

 Drivers must submit proof of adequate car insurance coverage to obtain a Wyoming auto registration and the license plates that come with it.
 Additionally, drivers must have resolved any vehicle title issues before a car registration, license plates or validation tabs can be issued by the state.

 What is the difference between a car title and a vehicle registration in Wyoming?

 Many people do not realize that obtaining a car title and a vehicle registration are two separate processes and two different documents entirely.
 A vehicle title proves ownership, while DMV car registration provides proof that the car meets state standards to be driven legally on the state’s roadways.

 Another difference in Wyoming new car registration and new car titling is the agent to whom you pay your title or registration fees.
 According to Wyoming state law, county clerks issue certificates of title and county treasurers collect registration fees, license plate fees and sales tax.

 Car Title Costs in Wyoming

-As preciously mentioned, car title costs in Wyoming are decided by the county clerks office in your area.
+As previously mentioned, car title costs in Wyoming are decided by the county clerks office in your area.
 This can mean that fees may fluctuate slightly based on county taxes and any additional fees that may apply.
-However, a standard price of $30 is usually given for those who wish to purchase a new car title.
+Overall, a standard price of $30 is usually given for those who wish to purchase a new car title.